Shadikul-Islam/ASP.NET-Core-Projects/Dockerize ASP.NET Core Application with MSSQL Server Database/README.md

 ````

 ### <a name="05">:diamond_shape_with_a_dot_inside: &nbsp;Environment Variable Setup</a>
 Run ````ls -a```` command, you can see a file named **.env**.
-Open the file by running ````vi .env`````this command.
+Open the file by running ````vi .env```` this command.
 Here I have declared the database credentials.
 ````
 SA_PASSWORD=rootpa@sw0rdmysql
 ACCEPT_EULA=Y
 ````

 ### <a name="06">:diamond_shape_with_a_dot_inside: &nbsp;Build and Up the Docker-Compose</a>
-Now our all necessry files are ready.
-It's time to build and up our docker-compose file to create image and run the container.
+Now all the necessary files are ready.
+It's time to build and up our docker-compose file to create the image and run the container.
 - Run this command to do that: ````docker-compose up -d --build````.
-- Run this command to show the list of running container: ````docker ps````.
-There two container will be running, One is web app container and other one is the database.
+- Run this command to show the list of running containers: ````docker ps````.
+There are two containers that will be running, One is the web app container and the other one is the database.
-- Now go to your browser and enter your server ip or localhost then hit enter button.
-You will see a page like below:
+- Now go to your browser and enter your server IP or localhost then hit enter button.
+You will see a page like the below:
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-1.png" alt="Login Page"><br>
 Our web application is running successfully.
 Now it's time to restore the database.

 ### <a name="07">:diamond_shape_with_a_dot_inside: &nbsp;Restore the Database </a>
-Now we need to connect the container database into **SQL Server Management Studio (SSMS)**.
-To connect we need to do this following steps:
+Now we need to connect the container database to **SQL Server Management Studio (SSMS)**.
+To connect we need to do the following steps:
 - Open SSMS:- Press windows key --> Scroll down and click Microsoft SQL Server Tools --> Click Microsoft SQL Server Management Studio
 - Provide the Credentials:
   **Server Type:** Database Engine

-  **Server Name:** IP Address of the server/Localhost, Port _(In my case my IP address of the VM is 20.25.66.233 and Port we provided in the docker-compose file 1433)_
+  **Server Name:** IP Address of the server/localhost, Port _(In my case my IP address of the VM is 20.25.66.233, and Port we provided in the docker-compose file 1433)_

   **Authentication:** Select **SQL Server Authentication** from the dropdown

-  **Login:** sa _(We provided **sa** as a Login Username)_
+  **Login:** sa _(**sa** will be the database Login Username)_

-  **Password:** rootpa@sw0rdmysql _(We provided this password in the .env file)_
+  **Password:** rootpa@sw0rdmysql _(We provided this password in the .env file before)_

-  Your Provided information will look like below:
+  Your Provided information will look like the below:
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-3.png" alt="DB Credentials"> <br><br>
   Click **Connect**.
 You will be connected to the database.

 Now we will restore the database that we copied into the database container from the host machine by building the **dbDockerfile**.
-To restore the database we need to follow this steps:
+To restore the database we need to follow these steps:
 - Go to SSMS.
-We already connected with the db container so just right click of the **Database** and click **Restore Database** options.
+We already connected with the DB container so just right-click the **Database** and click the **Restore Database** options.
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-4.png" alt="Restore Database"> <br><br>
 - A new window will appear, Select **Device** and click on the right side three dots.
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-5.png" alt="Restore Database"> <br><br>
-  Again a new winodw will open clcik on **Add**.
+  Again a new window will open click on **Add**.
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-6.png" alt="Restore Database"> <br><br>
   Again a new window will open which will show the file system of this container.
-Scroll up/down and select **home** folder.
-On the right side you can see the database backup file named **dbbackup.bak**.
+Scroll up/down and select the **home** folder.
+On the right side, you will see the database backup file named **dbbackup.bak**.
   <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-8.png" alt="Restore Database"> <br><br>
   Select the backup file and click Ok, then again click Ok.
-Now you can see that your dbbackup.bak file has been selected and database name of this file is **mytestdb**.
+Now you can see that your dbbackup.bak file has been selected and the database name of this file is **mytestdb**.
 <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-7.png" alt="Restore Database"> <br><br>
 - Click Ok.
 Your database will be successfully restored.
 You can expand databases and see the **mytestdb** database.
-- Now provide the **Username: Sadik** and **Password: admin**.
-This credentials will fetch and check from database and redirect you into the next page.
+- Now again go to the browser, On the application login page provide the **Username: _Sadik_** and **Password: _admin_**.
+These credentials will fetch and check from the database and redirect you to the next page.
 <br> <br> <img src= "https://github.com/Shadikul-Islam/ASP.NET-Core-Projects/blob/master/Dockerize%20ASP.NET%20Core%20Application%20with%20MSSQL%20Server%20Database/Images/Image-2.png" alt="Main Page"> <br><br>

+This is the main page of this sample application.